 Oh, yeah – because Hermione used talking day planners for organization.
-Crazy girl, he thought with a smile.
+Lunatic, he thought with a smile.

 An impatient “Ugh!” broke his reverie for a second time.

-“What are you thinking about that’s making you incapable of paying any attention to me?”
+“What are you thinking about that’s made you incapable of paying any attention to me?”

 “Um – well – I don’t re – I mean – it’s nothing really,” he mumbled lamely.